Actively Recruiting

 - Modified Rankin score greater than 3

-- No health coverage
+- Lack of health insurance coverage

 - Under legal protection